Testimony before the Committee on the Budget, United States Senate.

-This statement summarizes CBO's new economic forecast and baseline budget projections, which cover fiscal years 2012 to 2022.
-Those estimates were released two days ago in the report titled The Budget and Economic Outlook: Fiscal Years 2012 to 2022.
+This statement summarizes CBO’s new baseline budget projections and economic forecast, which cover the period from 2015 to 2025.
+Those estimates were released in the report titled The Budget and Economic Outlook: 2015 to 2025.